-Ask the agent to check if the buyer is using a lawyer that is working on a no sale no fee basis.
+Ask the agent to check if the buyer is using a lawyer that is working on a No Completion, No Fee basis.
 If they are using a law firm where they are exposed to an abortive bill this should give you some comfort.

 Don't tell the solicitor what you have planned, but do ask them about the issue in a general sense.
 Most solicitors will do whatever their client tells them.

 You could ask your solicitor to ask the buyer to execute a " good will agreement' in which the buyer confirms that he/she will not reduce the price without reasonable justification. ( please note that some law firms would charge additional fees for drafting a "good will agreement".